nassah221/rtmp2many/README.md

 # rtmp2many
-Stream a video file to multiple RTMP publish points
+Stream a video file to multiple RTMP publish points using GStreamer bindings for Rust